We take you behind the scenes as RE-SAT workshops begin

 Posted May 2019

-RE-SAT Project Management Team & Operations Executive of the Institute for Environmental Analytics
+By Ali Arkell, RE-SAT Project Management Team & Operations Executive of the Institute for Environmental Analytics

 We are excited that the second round of RE-SAT Phase 2 workshops with our first tranche of Small Island Developing States (SIDS) partners is now underway.
 The workshops enable the RE-SAT team to further develop our software platform, which will be used by our SIDS partners to help achieve their renewable energy targets and move away from reliance on fossil fuels.

 A bit of background on RE-SAT

 Our SIDS partners each have their own national target to achieve an increased percentage of energy generated by renewable sources, such as solar and wind.
 Supported by funding from the UK Space Agency International Partnership Programme (IPP), we are working with 6 SIDS over 3 years: Montserrat, Palau, Mauritius, Tonga, Vanuatu and St Lucia.
 We have split them in to 2 tranches: first working with Montserrat, Palau and Mauritius and we will soon be commencing work with Tonga, Vanuatu and St Lucia.

 Our RE-SAT platform uses satellite data, in-situ observational weather data, historical weather data and power production data, combined with our expert modelling and software wizardry, to show our SIDS users the optimum mix of energy production and the power they can expect from their renewable energy sources.

 During this second round of workshops our SIDS are using customised data products in the RE-SAT platform that we have tailored to their needs and environment, to address questions based on their national plans to achieve a higher renewable energy generation.

 The data guys work their magic